 Extensible Markup Language (XML) is a widely used language that was once the de facto standard for data interchange between applications.
 Since the advent of JSON, however, it has lost the advantage to the more simple nature of JSON.
 Nevertheless, XML is still used by applications and SOAP based web services

-This setting governs whether or not the output is indented.
-The indented output is easier for humans to comprehend.
-On the other hand, a non-indented output is compact & smaller in size (best for transmission).
-So, JSON is often minified which compacts & compresses the output by removing non-essential whitespace.
+This setting governs whether or not the Output is indented.
+The indented Output is easier to comprehend.
+On the other hand, a non-indented output is compact.
+The smaller size is best for transmission over the network.
+So, we often minify JSON by removing non-essential whitespace.

 {